ngageoint/sarpy/README.md

 dependency on `scipy`.
 Support for reading Cosmo-Skymed data (contained in hdf5 files) requires the `h5py` package.

-For the new GUI capabilities described below, you additionally need `pillow` and `matplotlib`, which can be installed using conda or pip.

 Python 2.7
 ----------
 The development here has been geared towards Python 3.6 and above, but efforts have